 Every month, Utne Reader previews a selection of current and upcoming independent film and documentary releases.
 This sampler was curated by editor Ben Sauder.

-October 2016 Film SamplerSELECT NEW RELEASES
+December 2016 Film SamplerSELECT NEW RELEASES

 Could humans live on Mars?
 Would we want to?
 Emmy-nominated filmmaker, Ian Cheney, provides insight into our currently unsustainable relationship with our home planet by examining the sci-fi speculation of "terraforming," or making another planet Earth-like, by altering its atmosphere.
 He calls on a multifaceted brain trust to process this big idea including a desert camp of Mars hopefuls, a bevy of sci-fi writers, Hurricane Sandy survivors, the Gowanus Dredgers Canoe Club, and a who's who of astrobiologists and earth scientists.
 BLUESPACE makes a strong case for taking better care of our water-rich planet so that future generations won't have to resort to interplanetary colonization.
 (Distributor synopsis)

 Best and Most Beautiful Things

 In rural Maine, a bright and magnetic 20-year-old woman named Michelle Smith lives with her mother.
 Legally blind and on the autism spectrum, Michelle defies labels as she chases big dreams with humor and bold curiosity.
 Searching for community, Michelle explores an uncensored world online and experiences a provocative sexual awakening.
 Her joyful story of self-discovery celebrates outcasts everywhere.
 (Distributor synopsis)